LOCNNIL/ESP32_development_board_IoT/README.md

 # ESP32_development__board_IoT
-In this repository, I'm creating a development board based in ESP32 chip to work with IoT projects and other embedded systems projects in general
+In this repository, I'm creating a development board based in ESP32 chip to work with IoT projects and other embedded systems projects in general using the [Kicad](https://kicad.org/) software.
 <<<<<<< HEAD

 ## Features General Description (planned)